ueler/angular-rxjs-unsubscribe/README.md

 5. Component ``A`` gets destroyed (``ngOnDestroy`` is invoked)
 6. ...

-## Conclusion
+This repository provides a guide explaining when you have to unsubscribe manually from subscriptions (when component gets destroyed) made in step 3 together with the examples.

+## A guide for common situations
-Whether you have to unsubscribe or not heavily depends on the callback logic you are using in the observables subscription.
+Whether you have to unsubscribe or not depends on the callback logic you are using in the observables subscription.

+### Side effects
-If the callback executes code with side effects (affecting global application state) you should always unsubscribe when the component gets destroyed.
+If the callback code from the subscription executes code with side effects (e.g. affecting global application state) you should always consider to manually unsubscribe when the component gets destroyed.
+Otherwise the current and correct application state can be falsely overwritten by callback execution from a destroyed component.

+### Observables that don't complete
-If the callback uses member variables from the component class, there can be a memory leak when using observables that don't complete, therefore you should always unsubscribe in that case.
+If the subscription callback from an observables that does not eventually complete uses member variables from the component, the destroyed component cannot be garbage collected thus resulting in a memory leak.
+Therefore you should always unsubscribe in that case.

+### Observables that eventually complete
-Observables that don't complete should be cancelled always, since the callback logic still runs (infinitely) in the background otherwise.
+Observables that don't eventually complete (for example an observable emitting a value each second) should be cancelled always, since the callback logic from the destroyed component still runs (infinitely) in the background otherwise.

+### Angular HttpClient
+The Angular HttpClient creates an observable that eventually completes.
+Therefore the same applies.

+### Angular ActivatedRoute
+For observables from the ``ActivatedRoute`` you do not have to unsubscribe manually.

+### Angular Router events
+For Angular Router events (``NavigationStart``, ``NavigationEnd``, ...) you have to manually unsubscribe.

+### Overview
+When you should unsubscribe when the component gets destroyed.

 |                                        | Side effects    | Memory leaks | Should unsubscribe |
 |----------------------------------------|-----------------|--------------|--------------------|